In today’s fast-paced and competitive business world, understanding your customers’ behavior is more important than ever.

 Here’s a table that explains how you can create 11 customer segments based on RFM scores.

 |Customer Segment||Recency Score Range||Frequency & Monetary Combined Score Range|

 |Can’t Lose Them||0-1||4-5|

-If we give a distinct color to each segment, it would allow easier recall.
-Additionally, if we determine color intensity based on the number of customers in that segment, our pictorial representation of RFM will be much easier to share and understand.
+Giving a distinct color to each segment will allow easier recall.
+And if we select colors wisely, our pictorial representation of RFM will be much easier to share and understand.

 So here’s our final RFM summary report!

 With an increasing focus on customer relationship management (CRM), RFM has become an integral part of marketing and business analytics.
 If you are doing a one-off evaluation of your customers’ shopping behavior, you can get away with performing a manual or semi-automated RFM analysis.